 Advice from a recovering workaholic: break free

 When work is all consuming, it can exact a high price.
-This is not news to anyone who has grown up with work-obsessed parents or who loves their job so much that its become part of who they are.
+This is not news to anyone who has grown up with work-obsessed parents or who loves their job so much that it has become part of who they are.

-It's a familiar topic for Bryan E. Robinson, a psychotherapist in Ashville, N.C.
-He's been writing about work-life balance for more than twenty years, and has updated his guidance in an aptly-titled book, Chained to the Desk in a Hybrid World.
+It's a familiar topic for Bryan E. Robinson, a psychotherapist in Asheville, N.C.
+He's been writing about work-life balance for more than 20 years, and has updated his guidance in an aptly-titled book, Chained to the Desk in a Hybrid World.

 As a college professor, Robinson found his anxiety would rise in his idle moments.
 His work compulsion — even while on vacation — led to frayed relations with his spouse.
 He reflects on this experience in the book, while sharing the stories of other work-obsessed people.